-- Provide for large vehicle and bus parking at Ira trailhead. - Expand pull-off locations on the Beaver Marsh boardwalk. - Reduce the size of the Botzum parking lot, retaining the northern portion near the current trailhead and boarding station.
+- Provide for large vehicle and bus parking at Ira trailhead. - Expand pulloff locations on the Beaver Marsh boardwalk. - Reduce the size of the Botzum parking lot, retaining the northern portion near the current trailhead and boarding station.

-Rockside to Station Road Corridor
+Station Road to Rockside River Corridor